fastrgv/AdaVenture/README.md

 **ver 2.3.8 -- 06oct2023**

 * Restored OSX build...but without a bundle.
+And built without using any Xcode.

 **ver 2.3.7 -- 17sep2023**